 What Is a Spiritual Journey?
-An Insider Guide to Transformation
+A Guide to the Inner Odyssey

-Every life eventually asks one unavoidable question: Who am I, really?
+We all eventually ask one unavoidable question: Who am I, really?

-That question marks the beginning of a spiritual journey—a passage from the known into the unknown, from outer identity toward inner truth.
+That question marks the beginning of a spiritual journey—a passage from the known into the unknown, from our outer self-identity toward our inner truth.

 This inner odyssey mirrors Joseph Campbell’s Hero’s Journey and appears in nearly every wisdom tradition.